1091 (2nd February)

 The first recorded tornado to hit London killed two people and destroyed London Bridge.

-William II took Cumbria from Malcolm Canmore of Scotland.
+William II took Cumbria from Malcolm Canmore of Scotland and built a castle there.

 1092 (9th May)